WHAT IS YOGA ?

 The styles that I prefer to take inspiration from, both as a teacher and student, are vinyasa krama and viniyoga.

 If you are flexible it can be enjoyable to stretch your body, but Yoga is adaptable to every persons needs.
 Everyone will work within their own given framework.
 Challenge is good but pressure is not.
 Three of the main principles of Yoga are:-

-- TO CAUSE NO HARM [this most importantly includes ourselves].
+- To avoid causing harm as far as possible [this most importantly includes ourselves].

 www.yogastudies.org/teachers-training/viniyoga/ (follow this link for more information on yoga and viniyoga)